veekas/humans-of-the-galaxy/README.md

 To view the site in production, visit [people-of-the-galaxy.netlify.com](https://people-of-the-galaxy.netlify.com)

-To run locally, run the following commands in the project root folder in terminal:
+To run locally, run the following commands in the project root folder in your terminal:

 ```bash
 yarn # npm i